esacteksab/gh-actlock/README.md

 This will:

-1. Find all workflow files in `.github/workflows/`
+1. Find all action files in `.github/` or workflow files in `.github/workflows/`
-1. Identify actions and shared workflows that are already pinned or referenced by tags/versions
+1. Analyze each file and identify any action or shared workflow references
 1. Check if newer versions are available
-1. Update the SHAs to the latest[^1] version while preserving the original reference comment
+1. Update the existing full commit SHA to the latest[^1] version's full commit SHA while preserving the original reference in an inline comment

 For shared workflows, it converts references like `uses: owner/.github/.github/workflows/file.yml@tag` to use the corresponding SHA while keeping the original tag as a comment.